 Before I get to the suggestions, I would first like to summarize what the Waldorf philosophy is about.
 The Waldorf method of education is based on a keen awareness of child and human development and seeks to educate the child as a whole person, not just their academic development.
-This theory considers every aspect of the child’s growth with emphasis on the heart, hands and mind.
+This theory considers every aspect of the child’s growth with an emphasis on the heart, hands and mind.
 With respect to our goals for children, Waldorf Education founder Rudolph Steiner states:

 Our highest endeavor must be to develop free human beings, who are able themselves to impart purpose and direction to their lives.

-From an early age movement is highly regarded and is an integral part of as many activities as possible.
-During the first seven years of life children learn primarily through repetition and movement.
+From an early age, movement is highly regarded and is an integral part of as many activities as possible.
+During the first seven years of life, children learn primarily through repetition and movement.
 Most of my suggestions involve incorporating movement into your child’s day.
 This is one of the main aspects of Waldorf which set it apart from most other methods of education.
 Waldorf parents are encouraged to follow up with the philosophy at home.
 Here are some easy ways that all parents can provide their child with this kind of experience in the home for free.

 Free play in the early years is encouraged with open-ended toys like silks, blocks and dolls.
-This kind of play is needed for the healthy creative and emotional growth of a child and is the best foundation for later intellectual development. (see more about free play and developing your child's imagination)
+This kind of play is needed for the healthy creative and emotional growth of a child and is the best foundation for later intellectual development.
+(See more about free play and developing your child's imagination.)

 Outside play is a large part of the Waldorf school day.
 Children are encouraged to climb trees, run and dig in the most natural setting possible.
 It is through movement that a child connects with themselves and their environment.

 It is believed that TV and media prevent proper development in part because the child is sitting still.
 Remember that children are naturally inclined to move and that if your child is sitting for extended periods your child is doing something that is unnatural.
-Television also disrupts development of a child's inner imagery by furnishing imagery from an outside source, replacing their own natural responses.
+Television also disrupts the development of a child's inner imagery by furnishing imagery from an outside source, replacing their own natural responses.

 When Waldorf children eat, they do it with reverence, and so can you.
 What better way to bond with your family than by sharing a meal lit by candlelight?
-In our home we sing a blessing before we begin the meal and during the meal we share acknowledgments with each other.
+In our home, we sing a blessing before we begin the meal and during the meal we share acknowledgments with each other.

 Waldorf educators believe that children feel safest and flourish when they have a consistent environment.
-When a child knows what to expect this offers a sense of security and in this environment your child can focus on learning and developing.
-Early Childhood classrooms even serve specific meals on days of the week, for example, soup on Monday’s, rice on Tuesday’s; this also helps children learn the day of the week.
-In your home you can provide consistency by having bedtime routines, dinner together or perhaps something like waffles every Sunday.
+When a child knows what to expect this offers a sense of security and in this environment, your child can focus on learning and developing.
+Early Childhood classrooms even serve specific meals on days of the week, for example, soup on Mondays, rice on Tuesdays; this also helps children learn the day of the week.
+In your home, you can provide consistency by having bedtime routines, dinner together or perhaps something like waffles every Sunday.
 Kids look forward to these predictable activities.

 Consistency and rhythm hold value in the day as well as into the evening.
-Getting a good night sleep is highly encouraged by Waldorf Educators.
+Getting a good night's sleep is highly encouraged by Waldorf Educators.
 A good bedtime routine helps kids to get to bed on time and get the hours they need.
 If young children are not in bed by around 8pm they often start to get a second wind and end up staying up too late.